 Application of Activated Carbon Air Purifiers

 Air purifiers with activated carbon are especially helpful for people suffering from Multiple chemical sensitivity (MCS).
 This is a condition attributed to exposure to low levels of known gaseous chemicals such as formaldehyde found in carpets, perfumes, and other chemicals in household cleaning products.
-Volatile Organic Compounds (VOCs) that other types of air purifiers cannot effectively filter can be also be removed by carbon air filters.
+Carbon air filters can also remove volatile Organic Compounds (VOCs) that other types of air purifiers cannot effectively filter.
 Some gases given off by smoking cigarettes or drying paint can also be removed.

-Apart from chemicals, activated carbon air purifiers can also remove unpleasant odors created by various gaseous chemicals, though of course, not all of them.
+Apart from chemicals, activated carbon air purifiers can also remove unpleasant odors created by various gaseous chemicals, though not all of them.

-Ionic air purifiers, air ionizers, or ion generators are a type of air purifier technology that grew into popularity in the 1990s and early 2000s.
-Part of the reasons they became a choice for many people is because they are quiet, energy-efficient, and best of all did not require regularly replacing filters, which is economical.
+Ionic air purifiers, air ionizers, or ion generators are a type of air purifier technology that grew popular in the 1990s and early 2000s.
+Part of the reasons they became a choice for many people is because they are quiet, energy-efficient, and, best of all, do not require regularly replacing filters, which is economical.

 How do Ionic Air Purifiers work?

-Ionic air purifiers, unlike other types of air purifiers, do not use a filter.
+Unlike other types of air purifiers, Ionic air purifiers do not use a filter.
 Instead, ionizers create negatively charged ions through a process known as corona discharge.
 As the negative ions get released by the air purifier, they bond with positively charged air pollutants and settle inside the air purifier or on the surfaces around your home.

-There are two types of ionic air purifiers namely ion generators and electrostatic precipitators.
+There are two ionic air purifiers: ion generators and electrostatic precipitators.

 Ion generators release negatively charged ions into the air for purification.
-The negative ions bind to positively charge pollutants and fall onto surfaces in your home.
+The negative ions bind to charge pollutants and positively fall onto your home surfaces.

 Electrostatic precipitators still employ the same idea as ion generators.
 However, instead of the negative ions being released into the air and settling on outside surfaces, the air purifier first pulls air using a fan.
 As the air passes through the air purifier, it goes through negatively and positively charged plates.
 The air pollutants are attracted to the plates where they can be washed off.

-For this reason, electrostatic precipitators are more popular compared to ionizing air purifiers because you can easily clean the plates compared to the whole room.
+For this reason, electrostatic precipitators are more popular than ionizing air purifiers because you can easily clean the plates compared to the whole room.

 Application of Ionic Air Purifiers

-Ionic air purifiers are only capable of removing only particulate pollutants in the air.
+Ionic air purifiers can only remove particulate pollutants in the air.
 This includes the likes of dust, mold spores, pollen, or pet dander.
-Compared to other models that use HEPA filters to eliminate particulate matter, it is better going with HEPA air purifier for better efficiency.
+Compared to other models that use HEPA filters to eliminate particulate matter, it is better to use a HEPA air purifier for better efficiency.

 Ionizers do not remove gaseous pollutants, odors, or VOCs from the air.
-On the flipside, ionic air purifiers release Ozone gas as a byproduct, which can be harmful to your lungs.
+On the flipside, ionic air purifiers release Ozone gas as a byproduct, which can harm your lungs.
 Ozone also reacts with other household pollutants to form gases like formaldehyde.

-Should you choose to pick an ionic air purifier, go with electrostatic precipitators.
-Ensure you clean the plates regularly and also the area around the air purifier preferably with a vacuum cleaner.
+If you choose an ionic air purifier, go with electrostatic precipitators.
+Ensure you clean the plates regularly and the area around the air purifier, preferably with a vacuum cleaner.

 Ozone is a very reactive gas that is composed of three oxygen atoms.
-Ozone can be both man-made or naturally occurring in the Earth’s upper atmosphere.
-Ozone in air purifiers is effective at eliminating strong odors and other airborne chemicals.
+Ozone can be artificial or naturally occurring in the Earth’s upper atmosphere.
+Ozone in air purifiers effectively eliminates strong odors and other airborne chemicals.
 Similar to air fresheners, Ozone has a very fresh scent to it.
-The fresh scent bundled together with the ability to remove odors makes Ozone air purifiers very appealing to consumers.
+The fresh scent bundled together with the ability to remove odors makes Ozone air purifiers appealing to consumers.

-However, health concerns have arisen from the use of Ozone as an air purifying technology.
-According to EPA, “NO agency of the federal government has approved these devices for use in occupied spaces”.Ozone, when exhaled, can damage the lungs, cause chest pains, coughing, throat irritation, and shortness of breath.
+However, health concerns have arisen from using Ozone as an air purifying technology.
+According to EPA, “NO agency of the federal government has approved these devices for use in occupied spaces”.Ozone, when exhaled, can damage the lungs and cause chest pains, coughing, throat irritation, and shortness of breath.

-It has also been noted by EPA that some manufacturers or vendors of Ozone air purifiers use deceptive terms like “energized oxygen” or “pure air” which suggest a healthier kind of oxygen, when in fact, things are not that way.
+EPA has also noted that some Ozone air purifiers manufacturers or vendors use deceptive terms like “energized oxygen” or “pure air,” which suggest a healthier kind of oxygen when things are not that way.

 The state of California has banned the use of ozone air purifiers due to studies that found these machines can worsen health conditions such as asthma, which manufacturers and marketers claim they help prevent.

-Once split, individual oxygen atoms recombine into three oxygen atoms, which is now called ozone.
-The ozone is released by pumping it into the home’s air for purification.
-Though it helps remove odors and kill microbes, ozone does not remove particulate matter in the air.
+Once split, individual oxygen atoms recombine into three oxygen atoms, called Ozone.
+The Ozone is released by pumping it into the home’s air for purification.
+Though it helps remove odors and kill microbes, Ozone does not remove particulate matter in the air.
 Most ozone air purifiers will come with an ionizer to help remove particulate matter.

 Application of Ozone Air Purifiers

-At cozy indoor, we do not recommend using ozone air purifiers in a home setting.
-This is because there have been studies showing their dangers to human health and also because there are no approved ozone generators for homes by the US government.
+A cozy indoor, we do not recommend using ozone air purifiers in a home setting.
+This is because there have been studies showing their dangers to human health, and there are no approved ozone generators for homes by the US government.

 Ultraviolet light is a type of electromagnetic radiation produced in nature by the sun.
 UV light works by altering the DNA or RNA of microbes rendering them harmless.
-There are different forms of UV light, which include UV-A (Blacklight), UV-B, and UV-C. UV-C the form of UV light that is used for purification purposes.
+There are different forms of UV light, including UV-A (Blacklight), UV-B, and UV-C. UV-C is the form of UV light that is used for purification purposes.

 Historically, UV light has been used to disinfect water and other surfaces.
-Ultraviolet light C or UV-C is also used in hospitals to cut transmission of bacteria and other microbes that linger in patient’s rooms.
+Ultraviolet light C or UV-C is also used in hospitals to cut the transmission of bacteria and other microbes that linger in patients’ rooms.
 UV-C is also referred to as Germicidal UV light.

 How do UV Light Air Purifiers work?

-Like most air purifiers, UV light air purifiers first begin by sucking in the air into the machine using a fan.
+Like most air purifiers, UV light purifiers first begin by sucking the air into the machine using a fan.

-Inside the air purifier, there are UV lamps, which give off UV-C light.
-Depending on the material used for emitting the light, e.g., phosphor, quartz, the light may be not visible or blueish.
+Inside the air purifier are UV lamps, which give off UV-C light.
+Depending on the material used for emitting the light, e.g., phosphor or quartz, the light may not be visible or blueish.
 Most household air purifiers use short-wave low-pressure mercury lamps to clean the air.

-As air passes through the air purifier, bulbs emitting UV-C shine, thus killing microbes and other pathogens.
-Usually, UV light air purifiers are a combination with another filter like HEPA filters.
+As air passes through the air purifier, bulbs emit UV-C shine, thus killing microbes and other pathogens.
+Usually, UV light air purifiers combine with another filter like HEPA filters.